rossinek/cell-detector-imagej-plugin/README.md

-# Cells detection and description
+# Mycobacterium cells detection and description in ImageJ

 ## Dependencies